Fresh Kicks 117: Otik

 An hour of UK techno and bass-driven dubs from Bristol export, Otik, as part of our Fresh Kicks series

 Otik is the latest in a long line of DJs and producers from Bristol to earn a reputation for their bass manipulations.
-Having recently relocated to London, the young producer follows his hometown labels Hessle Audio, Timedance and Wisdom Teeth in honing in on a sound that merges techno with deep flourishes of bass, dub, grime and jungle.
+Having recently relocated to London, the young producer has followed hometown labels Livity Sound, Timedance and Wisdom Teeth in honing a sound that merges techno with deep flourishes of bass, dub, grime and jungle.

-Having debuted on Keysound Recordings, Otik has gone on to release on labels including Durkle Disco, Brotherhood Soundsystem, Boom Ting, Infinite Machine, Dext Recordings and Midland’s Intergraded.
-His tracks have been played out by UK stalwarts including Leon Vynehall, Dusk and Blackdown and many more, with the support he’s been getting serving as a sure testament to his immense ability.
-It comes as no surprise that he’s been making music since a young age.
+Debuting on Keysound Recordings, Otik has gone on to release on labels including Durkle Disco, Brotherhood Soundsystem, Boom Ting, Infinite Machine, Dext Recordings and Midland’s Intergraded.
+His tracks have been played out by UK stalwarts including Leon Vynehall, Dusk and Blackdown and many more.
+With an artistic maturity beyond his years, it comes as no surprise that he’s been making music since his teens.

 “I’ve been producing music since I was around 15 years old,” he tells DJ Mag.
 “I mainly played around with hip-hop beats because that’s all I knew until I hit the age of about 17, and discovered the dance music scene.
 Records like Burial’s ‘Untrue’, Fantastic Mr. Fox’s ‘Evelyn’ EP and Sully’s ‘Carrier’ LP were the first dance records that blew my mind, and practically shaped the beginnings of my sound.
 Since then my sound has evolved into a more UK techno and ambient infused expression, mainly because I can still pander to my early influences whilst keeping my music within an emotive, progressive club track construct.”

-Speaking on the UK techno scene he has been embedded in, and become a central part of, Otik is inspired by the inventiveness permeating through the country at the moment.
+Speaking on the UK techno scene he has been embedded in, Otik has been inspired by the inventiveness permeating the country at the moment.